-- Once your design request is submitted, we will mock up idea for you to proof, and provide price estimates (if required).
+- Once your design request is submitted, we will mock up ideas for you to proof, and provide price estimates (if required).
 We will make any changes requested and provide you with other proofs until such time that you are satisfied with the content and design.
 You will be required to sign your approval on a form, and thereafter CPDS is not responsible for any typographical or production errors that might result in the finished piece.

 - Keep in mind, changes you request (that are not CPDS errors), will be charged accordingly.
 Changes made late in the process or changes that affect the design can delay your project and create additional costs to you.
 Generally, the later or more extensive the change, the more expensive the change.
 This is where your planning before the project comes to us is key.